luisansal/log_review/README.md

 # log_review
-belatrix directory is the IntelliJ Projecct made with maven.
+belatrix directory is the IntelliJ Project made with maven.